-At NFPS we are a school very focussed on gaming in education (using digital games to teach).
+At NFPS we are a school very focused on gaming in education (using digital games to teach).

-We also use a lot of games on mobile devises in the Jnr levels to enhance the numeracy and literacy program.
+We also use a lot of games on mobile devices in the Jnr levels to enhance the numeracy and literacy program.

-This year we received a schools specialisation grant to investigate the use of gaming to teach and part of this has linked us into working with Deakin Uni and their researchers, investigating some of the things we are trying to achieve.
+This year we received a school’s specialization grant to investigate the use of gaming to teach and part of this has linked us into working with Deakin Uni and their researchers, investigating some of the things we are trying to achieve.